 Packers snap 4-game skid with 20-3 victory over struggling Rams

+“I feel like that will help us get rolling, give us that confidence that we need,” said Jones, who ran for 73 yards on 20 carries to lead Green Bay’s 184-yard ground attack.
+“I always say it only takes one to get things going.”

+Jones put the Packers ahead for good with a 3-yard touchdown run early in the second quarter, the first time Green Bay had reached the end zone in the first half of a game since a Sept.
+17 loss in Atlanta.

-Rookie tight end Luke Musgrave scored his first career touchdown on a 20-yard reception from Jordan Love and Anders Carlson went 3 of 4 on field-goal attempts for the Packers (3-5).
+Rookie tight end Luke Musgrave scored his first career touchdown on a 20-yard reception from Jordan Love and Anders Carlson went 2 of 3 on field-goal attempts for the Packers (3-5).
 Love went 20 of 26 for 228 yards despite getting sacked four times.

-The Rams (3-6) dropped their third straight as they played without quarterback Matthew Stafford, who sprained a ligament in his right thumb last week in a loss at Dallas.
+That was more than enough to beat the Rams, who dropped their third straight.
+The Rams played without quarterback Matthew Stafford, who sprained a ligament in his right thumb last week in a loss at Dallas.

+“The weather was kind of in and out of rain, which did minimize some of the different things that you can activate, particularly in the pass game,” Rams coach Sean McVay said.
+“We had a tough time ball handling even in the run game.
+So, there really weren’t a lot of positives to take away.”

 With Brett Rypien starting in Stafford’s place, the Rams failed to reach the end zone.
 Rypien went 13 of 28 for 130 yards with an interception, and the Rams lost one of his two fumbles.

-Rypien was facing an injury-riddled Green Bay secondary that started two rookie seventh-round picks in cornerback Carrington Valentine and safety Anthony Johnson Jr.
+Rypien struggled against an injury-riddled Green Bay secondary that started two rookie seventh-round picks in cornerback Carrington Valentine and safety Anthony Johnson Jr.

+“Not too bad for a seventh-round pick, huh?” said Valentine, who had three passes defended.

-Johnson, who had played just eight defensive snaps all season before Sunday, had an interception to set up a fourth-quarter field goal.
+Johnson, who had played just eight defensive snaps all season before Sunday, intercepted a pass that teammate Jaire Alexander deflected to set up a fourth-quarter field goal.

-Green Bay capitalized on one of Rypien’s turnovers to reach the end zone before halftime, something they hadn’t accomplished since the second quarter of a Sept.
-17 loss in Atlanta.
+Johnson said he didn’t know he’d be starting until Sunday, but visualized that he would get his first career interception.

+“I saw the quarterback’s eyes and saw where he was going, so I broke that way,” Johnson said.
+“And as I’m running that way, I see the corner route is coming and I’m going to close, and Ja flies out of the air, tips it up.
+I’m like, ‘Oh, there it is.
+It’s mine.'”

+Los Angeles’ only points came on Lucas Havrisik’s 52-yard field goal late in the second quarter.

+Jones’ touchdown followed one of Rypien’s turnovers.
 Rypien initially mishandled a snap and then tried to roll to his right.
 Jonathan Owens sacked him and forced a fumble that De’Vondre Campbell recovered at the Rams 41-yard line.

-Jones capped Green Bay’s ensuing drive with a 3-yard touchdown run in the opening minute of the second quarter.
-Jones ran for 73 yards to lead the Packers’ 184-yard rushing attack.

 The Packers fumbled the ball away on each of their first two second-half series, but the Rams failed to capitalize either time.